Options to refinance your HELOC

 A home equity loan, also known as a second mortgage, is another option.
 As its name states, a home equity loan is also secured by your property, but is a lump-sum term loan as opposed to a revolving credit facility.

-By refinancing into a home equity loan, you do not accrue more debt in the form of interest.
+If you refinance your HELOC into a home equity loan through home equity lender, you do not accrue more debt in the form of interest.
 In fact, interest rates are fixed for most home equity loans, which can be an added benefit.
 As a second mortgage, home equity loans have higher interest rates than first mortgages but lower closing costs.

 Refinance your mortgage, include the HELOC